About Ho‘opono Services for the Blind

 Mission – “Ho‘opono” comes from the Hawaiian word “ho‘oponopono” meaning “to make things right.”
 Our mission is to create an environment where students gain the knowledge, skills and positive attitude they need to achieve success in life.

 Vision – Blindness is not a barrier to success.
-The goal of Ho‘opono Services is to enable visually impaired adults to attain maximum vocational and functional independence.

-Blindness can vary from total blindness with no light perception to ability to read large print at a comfortable distance.
+The goal of Ho‘opono is to enable blind and visually impaired individuals to attain maximum vocational and functional independence.
+Blindness can vary from total blindness with no light perception to having the ability to read large print at a comfortable distance.
 If you are having difficulty doing tasks at work or home because of poor vision, Ho‘opono may be able to help you in a number of ways.
 You do not have to be totally blind to use the Ho‘opono services.

 The Ho‘opono Story 1994 – 2009 (Audio)